middlestate/vyla-www/src/pages/about/index.md

       International family business making producers’ lives easier with innovative solutions and tailored services.
 Lely helps dairy farms operate smartly with the use of management systems.
 team:
-  founders:
-    - content:
   - text: >
-            Yoav  has substantial commercial and strategic innovation experience with over 20 years in the dairy industry and precise farming business.
-In recent years, Mr. Levsky dedicate much of his time to lead an industry wide effort to  address some of the main challenges our food eco system is facing.
-He has a substantial network within the food ecosystem, which he is bringing together to collectively resolve these challenges.
+      Yoav  has substantial commercial and strategicinnovation experience with over 20 years in thedairy industry and precise farming business.
+Inrecent years, Mr. Levsky dedicate much of his timeto lead an industry wide effort to  address some ofthe main challenges our food eco system is facing.He has a substantial network within the foodecosystem, which he is bringing together tocollectively resolve these challenges.
     image: /img/Yoavlogos.svg
     name: Yoav Levsky
     title: Chairman of the Board
-    - content:
   - text: >
-            Tim has a considerable start-up and growth company leadership experience on an international scale.
-He has been the founder and CEO of three manufacturing start-ups, including Tycom, a manufacture of ultra-precision cutting tools (Irvine CA) now part of Kyocera Corporation, Tycom Dental, a manufacturer of endodontic instruments (Irvine CA) now owned by Sybron Dental Specialties (a Danaher company), and Liquidmetal Saga Italy, a producer of molded amorphous alloys (Padova, Italy).
+      Tim has a considerable start-up and growth companyleadership experience on an international scale.
+He has beenthe founder and CEO of three manufacturingstart-ups, including Tycom, a manufacture ofultra-precision cutting tools (Irvine CA) now partof Kyocera Corporation, Tycom Dental, amanufacturer of endodontic instruments (Irvine CA)now owned by Sybron Dental Specialties (a Danahercompany), and Liquidmetal Saga Italy, a producer ofmolded amorphous alloys (Padova, Italy).
     image: /img/TimTaylorlogos.svg
     name: Tim Taylor
     title: CEO
-    - content:
   - text: >
-            Experienced software development manager and software engineer with passion for software development and empowering teams to solve real world problems delivering solutions that work and perform well.
-With 30 years experience working with numerous database technologies have a strong data metric driven approach to problem solving and increasingly looking to leverage technology to provide better solutions, more reliably and quickly in today’s big data environments.
+      Experienced software development manager andsoftware engineer with passion for softwaredevelopment and empowering teams to solve realworld problems delivering solutions that work andperform well.
+With 30 years experience working withnumerous database technologies have a strong datametric driven approach to problem solving andincreasingly looking to leverage technology toprovide better solutions, more reliably and quickly in today’s bigdata environments.
     image: /img/Williamlogos.svg
     name: William Elliot
     title: CTO
-    - content:
   - text: >
-            Mark has deep knowledge of dairy farm operations, animal husbandry, farm management & dairy industry ecosystem.
-He has a proven ability to adapt and implement technology that improves dairy farm efficiency & profitability.
-With decades of practical experience in support, planning & design of cloud-based software solutions, Mark is recognized for leading product and development teams to transition from on-premise licensed software to SaaS revenue, cloud-based applications.
+      Mark has deep knowledge of dairy farm operations,animal husbandry, farm management & dairy industryecosystem.
+He has a proven ability to adapt andimplement technology that improves dairy farmefficiency & profitability.
+With decades ofpractical experience in support, planning & designof cloud-based software solutions, Mark isrecognized for leading product and developmentteams to transition from on-premise licensedsoftware to SaaS revenue, cloud-based applications.
     image: /img/Marklogos.svg
     name: Mark Doornink
     title: VP of Product
-    - content:
   - text: >
-            Agriculture has been the basis of Jackie’s life since childhood.
-Growing up in the hills amongst beef cattle sent her to pursue a degree in Animal Science from California Polytechnic University on the central coast of California.
-Through a journey that involved entrepreneurship, Jackie fit well into a Project Manager role at VAS and grew into an Integration Product Manager.
-In this role she has managed over 230 projects to meet both short-term and long-term company goals.
-Jackie understands the identification, organization, and progression to launch a successful product on time and with purpose.
+      Agriculture has been the basis of Jackie’s lifesince childhood.
+Growing up in the hills amongstbeef cattle sent her to pursue a degree in AnimalScience from California Polytechnic University onthe central coast of California.
+Through a journeythat involved entrepreneurship, Jackie fit wellinto a Project Manager role at VAS and grew into anIntegration Product Manager.
+In this role she hasmanaged over 230 projects to meet both short-termand long-term company goals.
+Jackie understands theidentification, organization, and progression tolaunch a successful product on time and withpurpose.
     image: /img/Jackielogos.svg
     name: Jackie Valenzuela
     title: Project Manager
 ---